-This community heritage project aims to raise awareness of landscape change, help conserve and enhance historical features, and continue the legacy of volunteer study and involvement in landscape heritage that has grown through the AONB Partnership.
-Drawing on the work of Peter Orlando Hutchinson, it will provide a detailed and fascinating account of the Victorian landscape.
-In doing so, we hope to create a further cultural dimension around which to promote and interpret sites and locations within and about this nationally important landscape.
+This community heritage project aimed to raise awareness of landscape change, help conserve and enhance historical features, and continue the legacy of volunteer study and involvement in landscape heritage that has grown through the AONB Partnership.
+Drawing on the work of Peter Orlando Hutchinson, it provided a detailed and fascinating account of the Victorian landscape.
+In doing so, we hope we have created a further cultural dimension around which to promote and interpret sites and locations within and about this nationally important landscape.

-Focusing largely in and around the Sid Valley, the project seeks to revisit many of the historical features of the landscape that Hutchinson recorded, such as hill forts, tumuli, medieval chapels, quarries, etc. with a view to their conservation, enhancement, interpretation and public engagement therein.
+Focusing largely in and around the Sid Valley, the project sought to revisit many of the historical features of the landscape that Hutchinson recorded, such as hill forts, tumuli, medieval chapels and quarries with a view to their conservation, enhancement, interpretation and public engagement therein.

-The Project has three main themes which will deliver the following actions
+The Project had three main themes which delivered the following actions

 Theme 1.
 To improve learning about our heritage

 - Through a series of guided walks, illustrated talks, special events, workshops and training.
-Visit our Events and News page to find out about all our Peter Orlando Hutchinson events.
+Visit our Events and News page to find out about our current events.